nandolawson/LinkLoom/README.md

 In this example, GitHub Pages is used because it is very simple to use and free.

 The repository must be forked and LinkLoom configured.
 How to configure can be found in the section below.
-Then GitHub Pages must be activated and pointed to the master branch.
+Then GitHub Pages & must be activated and pointed to the master branch.
+Also, GitHub Actions need to be enabled.

 ### Docker